 - The reproducible tenderness when pressing on the rib joints (costochondral junctions) is a characteristic feature of costochondritis.
 Without tenderness, a diagnosis of costochondritis is unlikely.

 - Chest pain associated with costochondritis can be preceded or aggravated by exercise, minor trauma, or an upper respiratory infection.

 - The pain usually will be sharp and located on the front chest wall.
 It may radiate to the back or abdomen to cause back pain or belly pain.

 - The most common sites of pain are the fourth, fifth, and sixth ribs.
-This pain increases as you move your trunk or take deep breaths and, therefore, may cause breathing problems.
-Conversely, it decreases as your movement stops or with quiet breathing.
+This pain increases when moving the trunk or taking deep breaths and, therefore, may cause breathing problems.
+Conversely, it decreases as any movement stops or with quiet breathing.

 - Costochondritis can be misdiagnosed or accompanied by anxiety about having chest pain.